netbootxyz/docker-netbootxyz/kubernetes/readme.md

 # Kubernetes Deployment example

 This is an example of one possibilty how to deploy netboot.xyz to a OKD/OpenShift cluster.
 You can also use it for a Kubernetes cluster, but in this case you will add your ingress configuration instead of the route.
+In this example we use:
+  cluster.local   as the kubernetes cluster domain.
+  Please change it to your needs.

 ## Edit PVC config